 Supporting Sustainable Practices that Increase Surgical Volumes, Contribute to Educational & Technological Improvements, and Grow the Sector of Ophthalmology in HondurasNavigation

 Your donation lets the blind see again.
 We're their only hope.

-“It is incredible that there are over 50,000 Hondurans that are blind from cataracts just two and a half airline hours from Atlanta; this is an international health issue that can definitely be solved.” -Dr. Alan Kozarsky
+“It is incredible that there are 160,000 Hondurans that are blind from cataract just two and a half airline hours from Atlanta; this is an international health issue that can definitely be solved.” -Dr. Alan Kozarsky

-The doctors of Eye Consultants of Atlanta and its refractive surgery division, Piedmont Better Vision, are initiating a new humanitarian campaign to aid underprivileged patients in Central America.
-Blindness from cataracts is the most common cause of blindness in many third world nations.
-Fortunately, the condition can be easily treated with modern cataract surgery.
+The doctors of Eye Consultants of Atlanta and its refractive surgery division, Piedmont Better Vision, initiated a humanitarian campaign with ECHO Foundation several years ago to aid underprivileged patients in Honduras.